MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 <!-- ====================================================================== -->
 ## Step 7: Start DevTools by clicking the Launch Project button

-Next, we'll use the Demo Todo app to demonstrate the **Launch Project** button after pointing that button to a localhost URL such as [http://localhost:8080/](http://localhost:8080/) or [http://localhost/demos/demo-to-do/](http://localhost/demos/demo-to-do/).
+Next, we'll use the **demo-to-do** app to demonstrate the **Launch Project** button after pointing that button to a localhost URL such as [http://localhost:8080/](http://localhost:8080/) or [http://localhost/demos/demo-to-do/](http://localhost/demos/demo-to-do/).
 As before, this starts DevTools in debug mode.
 This is the main way to open DevTools when your webpage requires running on a web server.
-As a preliminary step, we'll creating a `launch.json` file and edit the URL in it to point to localhost serving out the Demo Todo example.
+As a preliminary step, we'll creating a `launch.json` file and edit the URL in it to point to localhost serving out the **demo-to-do** example app.

-You might not need to use this approach.
-In many cases, right-clicking an HTML file works, for many APIs.
-Many webpages require this approach, so here are specific steps you can follow.
+You might not need to use this approach, because in many cases, right-clicking an HTML file works.
+However, many webpages use APIs which require the webpage to be running on a web server, so here are specific steps you can follow.

 <!-- ====================================================================== -->